 One of the most common British versions of the song is

 Ring-a-ring o’ roses,

 We all fall down

-Both versions of ‘Ring a Ring o’ Roses’ make use of some of the most common techniques seen in poetry, and across popular nursery rhymes of the 1800s.
-In the first line of both versions three of the five words begins with “r”.
-A technique known as alliteration.
+Both versions of ‘Ring a Ring o’ Roses’ make use of some of the most common techniques seen in poetry and across popular nursery rhymes of the 1800s.
+In the first line of both versions, three of the five words begin with “r”.
+This is a technique is known as alliteration.
 It occurs when words are used in succession, or at least appear close together, and begin with the same letter.

 The second line also makes use of this same technique this time repeating words beginning with “p”.

 Whether the line reads “A-tishoo!”
 Or “Ashes!”
 The repletion in the third line is characteristic of nursery rhymes.
 Take ‘Baa, Baa Black Sheep’ as another example.